 - Generate proof-of-concept clinical data for our cNeT approach in two lead solid tumor indications: We initiated the CHIRON and THETIS Phase I/IIa clinical trials in advanced NSCLC and metastatic or recurrent melanoma respectively in 2019.
-To date, we have treated seven patients in these trials and we expect to report interim data in the second half of 2022.
-We expect to utilize initial data to gain insights into our cNeT therapy to inform the design of future trials of cNeT in other solid tumor settings. - Expand our cNeT platform into multiple additional solid tumors and earlier lines of therapy: We believe clonal neoantigens represent optimal targets for the durable treatment of solid tumors.
+To date, we have treated patients in these trials and we expect to report initial data in .
+We expect to utilize this initial data to gain insights into our cNeT therapy to inform the design of future trials of cNeTs in other solid tumor settings. - Expand our cNeT platform into multiple additional solid tumors and earlier lines of therapy: We believe clonal neoantigens represent optimal targets for the durable treatment of solid tumors.
 Our pioneering work in the identification and therapeutic targeting of these antigens gives us a strategic leadership position in advancing the field of cancer immunotherapy.
 We are leveraging our fundamental insights into the genetic evolution of tumors, combined with real-world data from multiple patient tumor samples obtained through our proprietary MAP network, to rapidly expand our pipeline into additional solid tumors.
-We expect to submit INDs for our earlier stage programs in the second half of 2021 and in the second half of 2023.
-We expect these INDs to be for our HNSCC and RCC programs, with HNSCC expected to be the lead program and to commence a clinical trial in the second half of 2022. - Continuously develop and innovate our cNeT platform: We believe our PELEUS bioinformatics platform gives us a unique ability to therapeutically target clonal neoantigens, and we continuously work to enhance and improve its predictive capabilities.
+We have initially selected HNSCC, RCC, TNBC and bladder cancer as our follow-on indications for our cNeT programs, and expect to file an IND for HNSCC and RCC in and , respectively. - Continuously develop and innovate our cNeT platform: We believe our PELEUS bioinformatics platform gives us a unique ability to therapeutically target clonal neoantigens, and we continuously work to enhance and improve its predictive capabilities.
 Our approach is designed to enable a granular understanding of cell expansion and trafficking in each patient, which we plan to exploit to optimize the clinical potential of our cNeT platform.
 With this mechanistic understanding, we can direct our research and development efforts to refine our processes with the goal of delivering T cell product candidates optimized for functional fitness, anti-cancer activity and safety.
-We continuously evaluate complementary technologies to enhance cNeT activity in vivo and plan to explore alternative sources of T cells beyond tumor (e.g., blood) to initiate the manufacture of cNeT. - Build a scalable, automated manufacturing process: We recognize the critical strategic importance of manufacturing to the success of the cNeT approach, and have learned from the challenges currently facing many other cancer cell therapies.
+We continuously evaluate complementary technologies to enhance cNeT activity in vivo and plan to explore alternative sources of T cells beyond tumor (e.g., blood) to initiate the manufacture of cNeTs. - Build a scalable, automated manufacturing process: We recognize the critical strategic importance of manufacturing to the success of the cNeT approach, and have learned from the challenges currently facing many other cancer cell therapies.
 We are designing our VELOS manufacturing process to be automated, fully-closed and robust with a competitive cost of goods.
 We continue to invest in improving manufacturing time, yield, and delivery of our product candidates to patients, and in expanding our manufacturing capacity to deliver on our ambitious clinical development and commercialization goals.
 Our current and planned manufacturing footprint in the U.K. is expected to be sufficient to meet our near-term clinical trial requirements.
 Our priority over the near-to-medium term is to expand this capacity into the U.S., with the goal of establishing a network of regional manufacturing sites globally.
-Our ultimate aim, if approved, is to be able to supply thousands of doses of commercial product annually. - Opportunistically collaborate with strategic partners to realize the full potential of our technology: We intend to establish our own fully integrated internal capabilities to develop and commercialize our product candidates in Europe and the United States.
+Our ultimate aim, if approved, is to be able to supply thousands of doses of commercial product annually.

+• Opportunistically collaborate with strategic partners to realize the full potential of our technology: We intend to establish our own fully integrated internal capabilities to develop and commercialize our product candidates in Europe and the United States.
 In parallel, we plan to explore strategic collaborations with partners who bring complementary technical skills, experience and geographic reach to expand the scope of our activities and accelerate our development timelines to maximize the full potential of our platform and realize the transformative therapeutic potential of cNeT therapies to address patients in need.